 - They increase the production of collagen and keep your skin and hair healthy

 There is no limit to the types of diseases that can be treated using stem cells.
-Dr. John Laura has several years of experience in this field, and he will be able to help you.
+Dr. John Laura has several years of experience in this field.
 Book an appointment with him if you are looking for a stem cell treatment or even if you have concerns regarding this therapy and your health.